CultivateHQ/cultivateHQ.com/source/posts/2017-11-30-elixir-distillery-umbrella-docker.html.md

 paraguas                          0.1.0               32146e78bc11        About a minute ago   71.2MB
 ```

-Finally, our code is available to run in ac sontainer.
+Finally, our code is available to run in a container.
 Remember we need to pass in the environment variables to our distillery release.
 So either source them from an .env file, or pass them as parameters to the `docker run` command:

 ```bash
 $ docker run --rm -ti \